apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [Pylint-Airflow](https://github.com/BasPH/pylint-airflow) - A Pylint plugin for static code analysis on Airflow code.

+[Redactics](https://www.redactics.com) - A managed appliance (built on Airflow) installed next to your databases that powers a growing collection of data management workflows.

 [simple-dag-editor](https://github.com/ohadmata/simple-dag-editor) - Zero configuration Airflow tool that let you manage your DAG files.

 [Viewflow](https://github.com/datacamp/viewflow) - An Airflow-based framework that allows data scientists to create data models without writing Airflow code.